Type of Journey

 Rajgir: Located in the modern-day Nalanda District of Bihar, Rajgir is a town of many attractions.
-Rajgir,which was previously known as Rajgriha means “house of the king”.A few attractions in Rajgir are the Saptaparni Cave, temples, and monasteries.
-This town is known for being the place of congregation of various spiritual leaders and scholars.
-Lord Buddha had blessed the place with his presence at several instances and it is said that Lord Buddha had lived here.
+Rajgir, which was previously known as Rajgriha means “house of the king”.A few attractions in Rajgir are the Saptaparni Cave, temples, and monasteries.
+This town is known for being the place of a congregation of various spiritual leaders and scholars.
+Lord Buddha had blessed the place with his presence on several instances and it is said that Lord Buddha had lived here.
 The Jivekarmavan Monastery is believed to be the most liked residence of Lord Buddha here.

 The sweets in Bihar are different than in any other part of the country.
 A few of the most famous sweets of Nalanda are Khaja, tilkut, pedakiya, laai, thekua, and anarsa.